MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/checkpoints.md

-ms.ContentId: 61CCEA47-B840-4EFE-8388-CA1044C74D15
+ms.ContentId: 8D89E9D8-2501-46A7-9304-2F19F37AFC85
-title: Checkpoints Overview
+title: Working with checkpoints

-# Checkpoint operations #
+# Working with checkpoints #

+This topic explains virtual machine checkpoints used in Client Hyper-V running on Windows 10® Technical Preview.

 Checkpoints provide a fast and easy way to revert the virtual machine to a previous state.
 You can apply several operations to production checkpoints and standard checkpoints.

-## Enable or disable checkpoints ##
+##Enable or disable checkpoints ##

 To enable or disable checkpoints for a virtual machine